 Do you have plans to expand the program into other major Canadian cities for 2019–2020?

 In the immediate future, Venture for Canada is focused on delivering in the six provinces where we currently operate.
 We are in conversation with additional communities to see if our programs could add value.
 In the long term, we aim to be a national organization, creating impact from coast to coast to coast.
-What is your biggest takeaway from creating this fellowship program?
-Working alongside a great team and a wonderful group of supporters, Venture for Canada has had the opportunity to support hundreds of young Canadians to launch their careers at Canadian startups.

 Building anything requires a ton of tenacity, grit, and persistence.
 These skills are increasingly essential for success in almost any career.
 While in the past technical skills were often more valued, increasingly “human skills” are the most important for career success.